zh-betina/zh-betina-UDACITY---NLP-tool/README.md

 - [ ] Responsiveness.
 At the moment the tool is not mobile-screen-friendly.
 - [ ] API used in this project will be replaced by another free NLP API for further learning purposes and to make the tool main functionality available.
+- [ ] The live deployment is not up to date.
+Major changes were introduced and not pushed to the remote Heroku repository.
 - [ ] Design.